 You need to provide the same password you provided at encryption.

-Openssl is a command line cryptographic toolkit which can be used to encrypt message as well as files.
+Openssl is a command line cryptographic toolkit that can be used to encrypt messages as well as files.

 $ sudo apt-get install openssl # yum install openssl